Now that we’ve said farewell to 2017 and a year full of great dramas, it’s time to look ahead to what the world of K-dramas has in store for 2018!

 The beloved detective duo Yoo Seol Ok (Choi Kang Hee) and Ha Wan Seung (Kwon Sang Woo) returns for a second season of this crime-fighting drama.

-“Mystery Queen 2” is scheduled to premiere in mid-February.
+“Mystery Queen 2” is scheduled to premiere on February 28 on KBS.

 Watch the first season of “Mystery Queen” below!